 - Slips, Falls, & Personal Injury – this protects you in the event an intoxicated patron injures themselves at your establishment,

-- Defense Costs – this covers the legal costs of defending yourself in the event you are sued.
+- Legal Fees – this covers the legal costs of defending yourself in the event you are sued.

 It should be noted that liquor liability insurance does not prevent someone from suing you or coming after you for damages, it just protects your assets if they do.